Centripetal force is a physical concept that plays a crucial role in kinematics and, in particular, in circular motion.

 Despite its importance in understanding everyday and natural phenomena, it is often misunderstood or confused with centrifugal force.

-In this article, we will explain what centripetal force is, its applications in everyday life and how it relates to circular motion.
+In this article, we will explain what centripetal force is with some examples in everyday life that will help you better understand its meaning.

-It is often confused with "centrifugal force", but it is important to understand that centrifugal force is rather an apparent illusion caused by the inertia of objects in circular motion.
+It is often confused with the definition of "centrifugal force", but it is important to understand that centrifugal force is rather an apparent illusion caused by the inertia of objects in circular motion.

 Centripetal force formula

-The centripetal force is calculated using the following equation:
+The centripetal force is calculated by the following equation:

 Where: